neoforged/Documentation/docs/resources/client/particles.md

     // Mojang is moving towards codecs for particle types, so expect the old deserializer approach to vanish soon.
     // We define our codec and then return it in the codec() method.
 Since our example uses no parameters
-    // for serialization, we use the empty codec.
-Refer to the Codecs article for more information on how to use them. public static final Codec<MyParticleOptions> CODEC = Codec.EMPTY;
+    // for serialization, we use an empty unit codec.
+Refer to the Codecs article for more information. public static final Codec<MyParticleOptions> CODEC = Codec.unit(new MyParticleOptions());

     @Override
     public Codec<MyParticleOptions> codec() {